 Termites evolved from the ancestor of wood-feeding cockroaches, whose colonies are also initiated from subsocial pairs [8,9].
 Mature termite colonies release alates (winged reproductives) once per year in most species.
 Alates fly off to disperse and find a mating partner [10].
 After shedding wings, many termite species form tandem pairing; a female and a male walk together while searching for a nest site [11].
 During the initial phases of colony foundation, males significantly contribute to the offspring energetically and through physical labor [12,13].
 Also, survival and successful colony foundation only stem from pair formation because termites require a partner for allogrooming [14,15].
 Therefore, although termite queens with parthenogenetic ability could, in theory, reproduce alone [16–18], they need a partner for colony foundation.

 One Japanese drywood termite, Glyptotermes nakajimai Morimoto (Isoptera: Kalotermitidae) [19,20], provides a unique opportunity to study the evolution of asexual lineages in animals with biparental care.
 In several populations, this species completely lost males, and all colonies are comprised only of females (i.e., all-female asexual societies) [21].
 For the evolutionary lost of males from the termite society, there are several hurdles to be cleared.
 First, the sexual ancestor needs to have a potential to do parthenogenetic reproduction as a preadaptation.
-The evolution of this population requires the modification of a typical monogamous colony foundation in termites.
+The evolution of (tycho)parthenogenesis xxxx.
+Furthermore, the evolution of such population requires the modification of a typical monogamous colony foundation in termites.

-Two different potential behavioral preadaptations enable the evolution of a male-less colony foundation in termites.
-First, colony establishment by female-female pairs after same-sex tandem runs.
-For example, in Reticulitermes termites, same-sex tandem runs function as heterosexual tandem runs [11,22], and female-female pairs start their nests with parthenogenesis [15,23], although they are not very successful in the long term [24–26].
-If the ancestor of G. nakajimai has strong tandem running behavior with same-sex pairing, they can achieve the evolution of an asexual population without substantially changing mate pairing behaviors.
-Second, pleometrosis (colony foundation by multiple kings and queens) can also facilitate the evolution of an asexual society by securing the number of colony foundation partners [27].
-Actually, the colonies of G. nakajimai are often headed by multiple reproductive [21].
-However, how they achieve such pleometrosis remains unknown; do they use ancestral tandem running to form multiple pairs or completely modify the pairing process as preadaptation?
+Two potential behavioral preadaptations enable the evolution of a male-less colony foundation in termites. (i) First, colonies can be established by female-female pairs following same-sex tandem runs (hereafter referred to as “tandems”).
+In Reticulitermes termites, such same-sex tandems are functionally identical to heterosexual tandems [11,22], and homosexual pairs initiate a colony through parthenogenetic reproduction [15,23] —although they are not very successful in the long term [24–26].
+One may postulate the ancestor of all G. nakajimai lineages to have exhibited strong tandem running behavior with same-sex pairing.
+Under this first scenario, the asexually-reproducing population could evolve without substantially changing mate pairing behaviors. (ii) Second, pleometrosis (colony foundation by multiple kings and queens) can also facilitate the evolution of an asexual society by securing the number of colony foundation partners [27].
+Under field conditions, colonies of G. nakajimai are often headed by multiple reproductive [21].
+However, conditions under which pleometrosis is achieved remains unknown; do they use ancestral tandem running to form multiple pairs or completely modify the pairing process as preadaptation?

-In this study, we investigated the mate-pairing process of three different Glyptotermes species (G. nakajimai, G. fuscus, G. satsumensis) by confirming their phylogenetic relationship.
+In this study, we investigated the mate-pairing process of three different Glyptotermes species (G. nakajimai, G. fuscus, G. satsumensis).
 These three species can be found sympatrically and relatively related to each other [19,28], but asexual society only arose in G. nakajimai.
 We especially focused on tandem running behavior by automatically quantifying it using the deep-leaning automated posture-tracking software [29].
-We also estimated their phylogenetic relationship using mitochondrial genomes.
-By mapping their ecological and colony structure information on the phylogeny, we reconstruct the behavioral aspects of the evolution of a male-less society.
+We also estimated their phylogenetic relationships and divergence times from mitochondrial genomes.
+By mapping their ecological and colony structure information on the phylogeny, we reconstruct the evolution of male-less societies through the lens of behaviour.

 Results and Discussion

-Observation of tandem pairing behavior
+The tandem pairing behavior in Glyptotermes species is diverse